papiboi99/swing-mail-application/README.md

 ### Gmail SMTP as our way to send mails

+**Only works for English(USA) Gmail version, if you have a different Gmail client lenguaje change it or it may fail**

 To use Gmail SMTP free server you will have to allow him the access from less secure external apps [here](https://myaccount.google.com/u/0/lesssecureapps?pli=1).

 An example format would be: